 Here you’ll find a conversation integrating three perspectives: one from the amateur equestrian, one from the frugal, twenty-something, and one from the eco-conscious reformer.

 I’ve been riding since elementary school, off and on, dressage and jumping.
 The horse bug bit me early and it’s now a lifelong passion.
 Riding and horse culture is so dear to me, but is permeated with pitfalls.
 Notably, I’ve fallen prey to materialism, toxic comparison and fear.
-Improving my relationship with riding and these pitfalls are a huge goal of mine.
+Improving my relationship with riding and besting these pitfalls are huge goals of mine.

 Growing up, I was extremely blessed to have parents that supported and patronized my horse habit.
 I definitely took it for granted and now approach equestrianism with a richer understanding of wealth, despite a small wallet.
 In fact, my dear husband graduated with significant student loan debt.
 As we navigate honoring our debt and building wealth, it both tempers and enhances my mindset as I analyze what is worth paying for.

 My thoughts on the environment are broad and organic.
 In particular, I normally focus on what I can do at my micro level as an individual.
 I’ve gone through the highs and lows of how much personal responsibility to assign myself and analyzing how I can create the greatest impact.
 The research shows our impactful decisions are few and normally limited to large decisions, like home buying and family structuring, rather than a roll of beeswax paper.
 My best change was shifting my mindset to create less demand for manufacturing.

 Frugality and riding often go hand-in-hand, as does eco-consciousness and frugality.
 Riding and eco-consciousness is not often a conversation I hear enough of, so I hope to explore how all three of these intersect and relate.